-San Diego visitor information centers answers more than 250,000 questions a year from visitors to the San Diego/Baja region.
-This section lists some of the most frequently "answered" questions to assist our visitors in planning their visit to San Diego.
+San Diego visitor information centers answer more than 250,000 questions a year from visitors to the San Diego/Baja region.
+This section lists some of the most frequently "answered" questions to assist our visitors in planning their trips to San Diego.

-San Diego International Airport is conveniently located, approximately three & one half miles from the heart of the downtown area.
-A typical taxi fare from the airport to downtown would range from $12.00 $15.00 dollars.
+San Diego International Airport is conveniently located approximately 3.5 miles from the heart of the Downtown area.
 Several shuttle companies offer shared rides to and from Lindbergh Field and to other areas of San Diego County.
 There are numerous limousine and chauffeur services available for hire upon arriving at the airport.
 The airport is also served by the Metropolitan Transit System bus route #992.
 Most rental car agencies have airport facilities and/or provide service to arriving visitors.

 A lot of people say that everything is "20 minutes away" in San Diego.
 While that's not exactly true, most everything is conveniently located in San Diego.
 The table below will give you an idea of travel times that can be expected under normal circumstances.